-Uninstall the Metrics Engine
+Uninstall the Server

-Use the uninstall command-line utility to uninstall the Metrics Engine using in either interactive or non-interactive modes.
+Use the uninstall command-line utility to uninstall the server using in either interactive or non-interactive modes.
 Interactive mode provides options, progress, and a list of the files and directories that must be manually deleted if necessary.